darktjm/auis/README.md

      stop-keyboard-macro   =>   im-stop-keybaord-macro

+  - I have quallified all unqualified proc names with their resepctive class.
+The unqualified ones were all basically internal-use-only anyway, so you can probably figure it out for yourself if you find one missing.

   - I have removed many obsolete symbols.
 Any external code relying on them should study the SVN logs and update to the correct symbol (or remove the usage of that symbol) as needed.
 I will not list these